tnelson/Forge/README.md

 ```
 git clone https://github.com/tnelson/Forge
-cd Forge/forge
+cd Forge
-raco pkg install
+raco pkg install ./forge ./froglet
 ```

-To update, `git pull` the repo and run `raco setup forge`.
+To update, `git pull` the repo and run `raco setup forge` to recompile.

-Running on the development branch, `dev`, requires only `checkout dev` before installing; this may be unstable, however.
+Running on the development branch, `dev`, requires `checkout dev` before installing; this may be unstable, however.